sabnzbd/sabnzbd.github.io/wiki/extra/hostname-check.md

 ```
 Refused connection with hostname "mysabhost.duckdns.org" from: ::ffff:2.14.253.70>Mozilla/5.0 (Linux; Android 7.0; SM-G930F Build/NRD90M) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/65.0.3325.109 Mobile Safari/537.36
 ```
-If you want to accept connections via that host / domain name, see below how to do that.

-# How can I access my setup again from a custom URL?

-You can choose one of the following methods to allow access:

-- Add your host to `host_whitelist` in the [Specials](/wiki/configuration/{{ site.wiki_version }}/special) page of the Config.
-You can also edit the `sabnzbd.ini` [directly](/wiki/advanced/directory-setup).<br>Only include the hostname, separate multiple values by `,` <br>If you use for example `http://sabnzbd.special.com:8080/`, add `sabnzbd.special.com` to `host_whitelist`.
-- Enable a Username and Password in the [General](/wiki/configuration/{{ site.wiki_version }}/general) page of the Config.
-- Access SABnzbd directly through it's IP address (if exposed).